Wet, Moldy, and Leaky Crawl Spaces

 If not sealed and properly maintained, a crawl space can become a home for rodents, such as mice and rats, and insects, such as termites, carpenter ants, powderpost beetles, cockroaches, hornets, wasps, crickets and more.
 Pests can act very destructive to both the crawl space and the home entering it through ducts, water pipes, and electrical wiring.
 They can destroy insulation, damage wooden sctuctures, gnaw wiring and ducts, and be a cause of bad odor.

 At PEP Waterproofing we have solutions for all of the issues described above.
-We can install a vapor barrier and insulation, sump pump and humidifier, make proper yard drainage.
+We can install a vapor barrier and insulation, sump pump and humidifier, and improve the drainage in the yard.

 If you have any questions about how to seal your crawl space, please contact us today.